 Raise your hand if you find yourself here every holiday: you get out all the Christmas stuff, but have to figure out what to do with all the non-Christmas stuff in the meantime.

 If you’re like me, you don’t put up all the decorations at once, so the other ones just kind of hang around in totes until you’re ready for them.
 And if you aren’t ready to put up the tree or make those ornaments yet, your tinsel and felt can linger in random areas of the house waiting to be used.

 A bunch of plastic bins is not exactly my idea of holiday decor.

-But this year, I’ve mapped out some solutions.
+But this year, I’ve mapped out some solutions for creating a more organized Christmas.
 Remember a few weeks ago, when I posted about my new Gladiator GarageWorks system?
 We’ve finally got the whole thing put together and installed, and all those those shelves and storage areas, just a few feet from my back door, are giving me plenty of ideas for cutting down on that “in flux” clutter I always wind up with during the holiday.